 The multiple subject teaching credential is generally considered to be an elementary school credential, most applicable to kindergarten and grades 1 through 6, where traditionally one classroom teacher is responsible for multiple subjects in the curriculum.
 This credential entitles the holder to teach a self-contained program, individually or as part of a teaching team, from preschool through grade 12.
+The program will prepare students to fulfill California Commission on Teacher Credentialing standards on Reading and Literacy Instruction as highlighted in Senate Bill 488 (Chap.
+678, Stats.
+2021).
 Candidates must establish subject matter competence in the broad range of school curricula and teaching topics by passing the California Subject Examinations for Teachers (CSET), which is offered regularly throughout the region by Evaluation Systems, Pearson.
-The Master of Arts in Teaching program at Pepperdine University requires the subject matter competence CSET.
-CSET is a program and state requirement, and candidates must satisfy subject matter competency prior to the start of the second term of the program.
-Other qualifications may need to be met through coursework and/or tests.
-Candidates may discuss additional requirements with an enrollment services officer or academic advisor.
-Basic skills competency is also a program and state requirement.
-Candidates must satisfy the Basic Skills Requirement prior to the start of the second term of the program.

-There are eight options for satisfying the Basic Skills Requirement:
+There are 10 options for satisfying the Basic Skills Requirement:

-- CBEST - MS CSET + CSET Writing Skills - CTC approved out-of-state basic skills exam - CSU Early Assessment (English score requirement = College Ready or Exempt) (math score requirement = College Ready or Exempt) - CSU Early Placement (English score requirement = score of 151 or above) (math score requirement = score of 50 or above) - College Board SAT (English score requirement = score of 500 or above) (math score requirement = score of 550 or above)
+- CBEST - MS CSET + CSET Writing Skills - · CTC approved out-of-state basic skills exam - CSU Early Assessment (English score requirement = College Ready or Exempt) (math score requirement = College Ready or Exempt) - CSU Early Placement (English score requirement = score of 151 or above) (math score requirement = score of 50 or above) - College Board SAT (English score requirement before March 2016 = score of 500 or above) (math score requirement before March 2016 = score of 550 or above) (English score requirement on or after March